bernardojachegou/swift_exercises/README.md

 <h2 align="center">Swift Programming Exercises (w3resource)</h2>

 1. Write a Swift program to check if 5 appears as either the first or last element in a given array of integers.
 The array length should be 1 or more.

+2. Write a Swift program to check whether the first element and the last element of a given array of integers are equal.
+The array length must be 1 or more.